open-dollar/od-docs/docs/get-started/intro.md

 # Getting Started

-1. Create an applicaton in the developer portal
+1. Create an application in the developer portal
 2. Use an OAuth2.0 library to authenticate users (eg. Passport.js)
 3. Use the API to airdrop tokens to your users